crowbait/GnomeDistort/README.md

 ## Installation

-If you like this software, please consider [supporting](https://ko-fi.com/crowbait).

 #### Windows

 Just grab your `.vst3` file from the [releases page](https://github.com/crowbait/robocopy-gui/releases) and put it into whatever folder you keep your VSTs in.